christopherweber/oo-boating-school/README.md

   - Changes a test's status to being `passed`
 - `Instructor#boating_tests`
   - Shows all boating tests that this instructor is conducting
+- `Instructor#students`
+  - Returns an array of all of the full names of the students this person has taught